RDI-30009 - Practice Experience 3A and 3B

 1: Review weighted 0%

-A review of the students ability to meet professional competencies outlined by the Society of Radiographers Code of Professional Conduct and the Health and Care Professions Council Guidance on Conduct and Ethics for Students within this practice experience and overall professional behaviour.
+A review of the students ability to meet professional competencies outlined by the Society of Radiographers Code of Professional Conduct and the Health and Care Professions Council Guidance on Conduct and Ethics for Students within this practice experience and their overall professional behaviour.
+Failure to achieve a pass in the end point element of assessment will result in a 0 non submission for assessment 2 VIVA.

 2: Viva weighted 30%